dmbarbour/glas/docs/GlasLangExt.md

 ## Mapping File Extensions

-Glas maps file extensions to language packages.
-To find definition for file extension `.x`, Glas will search for a language definition in `package language_x`.
-There is no default interpretation for a file.
-If there is no associated language package, the file's value is undefined.
+Glas associates file extensions to [modules or packages](GlasModules.md).
+To find definition for file extension `.x`, Glas will first search for the `language_x` module in the same folder.
+If this module not defined, Glas will search for the `language_x` package.
+If there is no such package, the file's value is opaque.

-File extensions should have consistent interpretation within the Glas system.
-However, local language package overrides could be useful for eliminating boilerplate.

-See [Glas module system](GlasModules.md) documentation for more information.
+Language modules are mostly intended for experimental and didactic purposes.
+Language packages are preferred, with pragmas or flags to adjust a language as needed.

 ## Language Definition